the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

   - Afrikan Reformed Church (replaces Monastery, adds +2 Food)

 #### New Star
+- They lose the absurd 50% boost to GP generation, but gain a form of their planned UA for the Rebirth Edition: Civilian and Support units gain Thermoptic Camouflage, and gifting these units to City-States nets 15 Influence with them.
+The Strength bonus for Wounded units now applies evenly, and the Sight bonus for Wounded units is extended to the other Support units.
 - They are no longer allowed to employ prison labor.
 - Mobile Encampment provides more Weapons (2 vs. 1) and can be built in a second city after discovering Munitions, allowing them to move the capital if necessary.
 - On the run now gives two Wandering Doctor replacements instead of a Militia.
 - Electing Leaders has been taken away from them and given to The Patriots.
 - Gideon Scanner and Rally Station still cannot exist at the same time, nor exist in more than one city, and they are more expensive, costing 150 Production each.
-They also cannot be purchased.
+They also cannot be purchased, and will relocate to the new capital should the capital city change for any reason.
 - First Aid units no longer have a chance to capture Barbarians.
 - New UUs:
   - Combat Medic (replaces Wandering Doctor, no Sight penalty or tech/infrastructure requirement but is slightly less effective at healing.
 They still upgrade to the endgame Mobile Clinic unit like standard Wandering Doctors, forcing New Star to actually spend turns training Militia.)